To create a cluster, use the Oracle Big Data Cloud wizard as described in the following procedure.

 Name of an existing Oracle Cloud Infrastructure Object Storage Classic container to be associated with the cluster, or a new one to be created.
 The container is used for writing application logs and reading application JARs and other supporting files.

 You must enter the complete (fully qualified) REST URL for Oracle Cloud Infrastructure Object Storage Classic, appended by the container name.
-Copy the REST endpoint URL from the My Services page for Oracle Cloud Infrastructure Object Storage Classic and append the container name to it.

 The same formatting requirement applies to the